NestJS Crash Course for Forma3D Connect¶

 Next Steps¶

-apps/api/src/orders/to see a complete feature - Trace a request: Follow a webhook from controller → service → repository
+apps/order-service/src/orders/to see a complete feature module - Trace a request: Follow a Shopify webhook from gateway → proxy → controller → service → repository

 - Study events: See how

-pnpm nx test apito see testing patterns - Use Swagger: Visit
+pnpm nx test order-serviceto see testing patterns - Use Swagger: Visit